joyceliaoo/systems_project1/README.md

 1. cannot handle multiple pipes or pipes mixed with redirects
 1. unpredictable behavior when too many arguments are given/ arguments are too long in length
 1. prints extra command prompts when run with test_commands
+1. (maybe not a bug) doesn't treat a string like "ls\t\t-l" as "ls -l"

 ## functions and descriptions: